Recent Posts

 Easy Strawberry Shortcake

 This strawberry shortcake recipe is made using my scone dough.
-It creates a perfect cake for fresh strawberries and whipped cream to create a simple and delicious homemade strawberry shortcake.
-You get the same flaky layers as with a biscuit dough, but the scones add a fun little twist on […]
+It creates a perfect cake for fresh strawberries and whipped cream for a simple and delicious homemade dessert.
+You get the same flaky layers as with a biscuit dough, but the scones add a fun little twist on the classic […]